Learning by Semantic Similarity Makes Abstractive Summarization Better: Experiments

 \subsection{Settings}

-Following the setting of BART, we tokenized the input sequences with the byte-pair encoding of RoBERTa \cite{liu2019roberta}.
-The majority of the hyperparameter settings are the same as BART; however, we excluded training samples that exceed maximum sentence length.
-We used Adam optimizer \cite{kingma2014adam} with a learning rate of 3e-05, and dropout was applied with a probability of 0.1.
-Since the model requires extensive GPU memories, we restricted the maximum number of tokens in a batch to 1792 and applied gradient accumulation.
-Our update frequency was 32.
-The model was trained with teacher forcing algorithm~\cite{williams1989learning}.
-A single NVIDIA TITAN RTX GPU with 24GB graphic memory was used for training the model.
-Due to transfer learning, we only fine-tuned for 6 epochs and it took about 54 hours.

-During the generation process, beam search decoding with a beam size of 5 was used to produce the output summary.
+Following the setting of original BART paper, we tokenized the input sequences with the byte-pair encoding of RoBERTa \cite{liu2019roberta}.
+During the generation process, beam search decoding with a beam size of 4 was used to produce the output summary.
 Trigram blocking \cite{paulus2018deep}, min-len of 55 tokens, max-len of 140 tokens and length penalty were applied during decoding~\cite{lewis2019bart}.